kubenstein/jakubniewczas.pl/README.md

 # jakubniewczas.pl

-My personal website, whitch is written as an Angular app.
-All data, so texts and translations are stored in as external jsons, making no difference between normal server and its static imitation.
+My personal website, which is written as an Angular app.
+All data, so texts and translations are stored as external jsons, making no difference between normal server and its static imitation.
 Whole asset pipeline is done in Middleman with a little bit of extra hacking.

 ## Installation and Development:
 * bundle